Principality of Mahmudi

-Mahmudi Principality or Mahmudis was a Kurdish principality founded in 1406 by the Mahmudi tribe.
+From the 15th to the 18th centuries, the principality played an important role in the Ottoman–Safavid frontier zone, exercising varying degrees of autonomy under Ottoman suzerainty.
+The Yazidi-ruled branch of the polity became known in contemporary sources and on European maps as "Ezdikhan" (Êzdîxan), while the Sunni branch governed from Hoşap castle.
 This principality ruled effectively in strategic areas such as Hakkari and Donboli.
 However, it collapsed in 1829 after a siege by Han Mahmud, Prıncıpalıty of Miks, and other Kurdish beys.